-During 2022, 22 Board of Directors' meetings were held with an average duration of approx. four hours and thirty minutes, the attendance of Directors at Board meetings was approximately 90.31%.
-In 2023 and up to the date of this report, 5 meetings have been held with an attendance rate of 100%.
+During 2023, 17 meetings of the Board of Directors were held, having an average duration of approximately five hours and fourteen minutes; the Directors' attendance at Board meetings was approximately 97%.
+In 2024 and up to the date of this report, 4 meetings have been held with an attendance rate of 100%.